 The following projects have been approved by Engineering.
-Please see Ling Li for more information on how credit will transfer.
+Please see your academic advisor for more information on how credit will transfer.

 Project 1.
 Action Recognition Based Human Action Monitoring Under Industry 4.0